Machine-Gun Kelly (film)

-Machine-Gun Kelly is a 1958 film noir directed by Roger Corman that chronicles the criminal activities of the real-life gangster George "Machine Gun" Kelly.
-Despite its small budget, the film received positive critical reviews.

-Charles Bronson's lead role in Machine-Gun Kelly was his first in a feature film.
+Machine-Gun Kelly is a 1958 American gangster film noir produced and directed by Roger Corman, from a screenplay by R. Wright Campbell, loosely based on the criminal exploits of George "Machine Gun" Kelly and his wife Kathryn Kelly.
+It stars Charles Bronson as the titular character, his first leading role in a feature film, and Susan Cabot as his wife and partner-in-crime (fictionalized as ‘Flo Becker’).

+Despite its low budget, the film received a positive critical reception.
 Corman called the film "a major turning point in my career," because it was the first for which he had received serious critical attention.

-American International Pictures released the film as a double feature with The Bonnie Parker Story.

 Plot

 George Kelly, dubbed "Machine Gun" by his partner in crime Flo Becker because of his obsession with Thompson submachine guns, robs a bank and eventually becomes public enemy #1.
 Discord grows among his inner circle, and Kelly, afraid of being jailed or killed, is dominated and ridiculed by the tough-talking Flo.

 A botched robbery causes their partner Michael Fandango to lose an arm.
 Kelly, goaded by Flo, kidnaps the daughter of a wealthy businessman for ransom.
 Fandango identifies him to the police but is killed by one of Kelly's gang as the house is surrounded.

 Kelly intends to surrender, if only to receive a more lenient sentence and avoid execution.
 Flo again questions his nerve, and Kelly slugs her.
 Both are taken to jail.